Red River Co-op Board of DirectorsActions

 The Board (as per its By-laws) appoints independent scrutineers to count the ballots and report the results to the Annual Meeting of Members.
 The Board also appoints an Election Officer to support the Nomination Committee in managing the election process.

 4. The Board develops a process for assessing the effectiveness of the Board itself, the Directors, and Committees of the Board.

 Comments: The Board holds an evaluation meeting following independent surveying of the Board, every two years.
-The last Board and Chair evaluation was held on December 11, 2019, and the next evaluation is planned to take place before the end of 2021.
+The last Board and Chair evaluation was held in December 2021, and the next evaluation is planned to take place before the end of 2023.

 5. The Board is responsible for orientation of new Director (s)

 Comments: There is a new Director orientation plan in place approved by the Board.
 The orientation is a joint process with review of operations/business/management by staff and board/policy/membership issues by the Board Chair and/or other Board Directors.
 It is the responsibility of the Board Chair to ensure orientation occurs.
 The Board meets with legal counsel to review the obligations of confidentiality and conflict of interest.